travisseymour/EPICpyDocs/docs/epicinterface_options.md

 As the simulation runs, EPIC will draw any visual or auditory information being represented on the device and in the sensory and perceptual systems on the Physical, Sensory, and Perceptual View windows, respectively.
 Although updates to these windows are being done quickly, these drawing routines and the information exchange that fuel them can slow down the simulation.
 In general, when developing a model, it is common to enable display refresh so that you can visually monitor the view windows as the simulation progresses.
 However, when producing large simulated runs, it will be much faster to disable this graphical output.
 Here are the options:

 - **After Each Step**: This is essentially the normal mode of operation whereby the contents of the device display and EPIC's visual and perceptual processors are depicted in the view windows dynamically as the simulation progresses.
-This mode is significatly slower than choosing **None During Run**.
+This mode is significantly slower than choosing **None During Run**.
 - **None During Run**: In this mode, view window updates are completely disabled.
 When the simulation ends, you _may_ see something drawn on the view windows, but only if there were objects represented in the corresponding processors when the simulation ended.

 **Text Refresh**